 - You used your own vehicle to transport tools and building materials to your rental property.

 Creating a Tax-Deductible Mortgage with Cash-Damming and a HELOC

-The most interesting and creative tax write offs that I found associated with real estate had to do with the fact that any interest you pay in regards to investing in real estate is tax deductible.
-Obviously this is most easily applied to the interest you are paying on the properties’ mortgage (likely a fairly large amount in most Canadian markets today – especially the first several years you own the house!).
+The most interesting and creative tax write-offs that I found associated with real estate had to do with the fact that any interest you pay in regards to investing in real estate is tax-deductible.
+Obviously, this is most easily applied to the interest you are paying on the property’s mortgage (likely a fairly large amount in most Canadian markets today – especially the first several years you own the house!).

 Banking on the government continuing to give incentives to people to borrow money for the sake of investment is probably as close to a guaranteed win as you’re going to come.
 A vast majority of wealthy people depend on these sorts of tax deductions to run their companies and shelter their income, so you may as well take advantage of them too!

 Rental Expenses That Are Not Tax-Deductible

 - The principal you’re paying on the mortgage.